reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

     The seller creates the contract, retrieves the contract information, and makes it available to the buyer who will (shortly) use the information to attach to the contract.
 Note that simply deploying the contract cost the seller gas.

 The interact objects introduced in this section facilitate communication between the frontend (e.g. `index.mjs`) and backend (e.g. `index.main.mjs`) of Reach applications, (remembering that `index.rsh` is the pre-compiled version of `index.main.mjs`).
-The [Market Day](/en/books/essentials/tutorials/market-day/) tutorial explores interact objects in more detail.
+The [Market Day](/en/books/essentials/getting-started/market-day/) module explores interact objects in more detail.

 # Attach to the contract (buyer)